 - Triple M.2 slots with PCIe 4.0 support

 - Built like a tank with thermal “armor”

 - No chipset fan

 The X570 Aorus Xtreme is highly expensive for a motherboard, but it’s the most feature-rich board on this list.
 Built for extreme performance, it comes with elegant PCB thermal armor, tasteful RGB, and a luxurious black finish.
-This is a motherboard you hold in your hands to enjoy the looks and feel of it.
+This is a motherboard you hold in your hands to enjoy its aesthetics and strong build quality.

 The Aorus Xtreme is built for extreme overclocking.
 It has one of the best VRMs in its class, high-quality thermals, and the most robust circuitry you can find.
 In fact, the manufacturers are so confident in this board’s abilities that they haven’t installed a chipset fan.
 This is the only X570 without one.
 While this could be a drawback, the quality of the board is so great that it’s not truly needed.

 As for networking, this board comes with an integrated 10G LAN module, which is a rare sight to see!
 Wi-Fi is also included.
 The Aorus Xtreme has everything you need for a high-end gaming or professional build with the Ryzen 9 5950X at its core.